 The letter has the exact statement used in the -02 progress report and indicates that the carryover is due to the shortened period in year -01 and also it took some time for the grant to get up and running.

 What does this statement refer to “The carryover balance will be used in the following years mainly for the development of databases and software tools”?
 Clarify “following years…”

+we meant to say year 2

 There appears to be some costs that may generate recurring costs?
 If so, please explain how these costs will be paid for in the future.